 The adoption of cutting-edge technologies like smart sensors that can monitor traffic flow, air pollution, structural changes, and temperature monitoring paves the way for future-proof road networks in a climate of growing demand and ever-increasing financial pressures on the Local Authorities.

-The emergence of smart systems powered by ICT is increasingly becoming an essential part of the road infrastructure.
+The emergence of smart systems powered by ICT is increasingly becoming an essential part of road infrastructure.
 For instance, road infrastructure for the future is designed to incorporate ICT systems that are going to enhance safety and monitoring as well as control.
 In the field of road freight transportation, the use of ICT systems is already starting to reshape the functioning of this industry.
 For ordinary road users, the combination of ICT and ITS technologies facilitate the emergence of active support of data management by IT giants like CISCO Systems.

 Automatization trends in cities infrastructure

 Roads all over the world are set to be redefined with the realization of driverless cars edging ever closer.
 One form of structural waste within the transport infrastructure is the disruption arising from unplanned maintenance.
 The use of ITS technology will be of help here too.
 Future roads will have smart sensors that evaluate the state of repair for both roads and bridges.
 For instance, such sensors will be able to communicate the repair status to manufacturers, and thus facilitate on-demand repair planning, restoration, and remanufacture functions.
-This eliminates waiting until the piece of the infrastructure to fail or having to track the pointlessly frequent repair schedule.
+This eliminates waiting until the piece of the infrastructure fails or having to track the pointlessly frequent repair schedule.
 The approach increases the possibility of having product-as-a-service as a type of business model and the likelihood of unlocking increased resource profitability and productivity.

 One way of generating the feedback needed for such systems involves making vehicles sensitive to infrastructure conditions.
 For instance, in Boston, a smartphone app known as Street Bump recognizes potholes from data gathered when cars run over them and spontaneously sends their locations to the transport department.
 Also, it is expected that the infrastructure will get smarter.
 Innovative and very sensitive piezoresistive sensors that measure variations in electrical resistance are expected to be embedded inside the concrete used to build bridges as a way of monitoring the stresses on the bridge.
 Such sensors deliver data wirelessly to the traffic managers regarding the bridge’s carrying capacity and also offer engineers real-time data on the health of the bridge structure.
-For instance, in case of an earthquake, the sensors are able to evaluate the dynamic performance of the bridge and even help establish its residual capacity.
+For instance, in the case of an earthquake, the sensors are able to evaluate the dynamic performance of the bridge and even help establish its residual capacity.

 Various technologies seek to ensure that roads are not just safer, but also smarter.
 One big area of research has been adaptive lighting that would permit street lamps to respond to the needs of drivers and roads.
 Such lights may brighten or dim depending on the number of cars on a given road.
 Through LED technology, the lights can also be focused to highlight certain road issues, that help you spot things such as potholes at night.